Hardware & Ergonomics

 When you write, your fingers are the motor.
 The pen is the transmission.

-According to IEEE research on Haptic Feedback in Motor Control, the brain relies on micro-vibrations from the fingertip to calculate position.
+According to IEEE research on haptic feedback and motor control, the brain relies on micro-vibrations from the fingertip to calculate position.

 - Low Friction (Ballpoint): "Slippery" signal.
 Brain loses track of precise tip location.
 Result: Muscle tension increases to compensate (Death Grip).